How to Report and Pay Independent Contractor Taxes

 Builder contractor

-Self-employed people are often independent contractors; in other words, “an independent business person.” which is a different way of being paid for your work.
+• Self-employed people are often independent contractors; in other words, “an independent business persons.” which is a different way of being paid for your work.

-If a company employs you, you have to appear every day at the workplace in the working time as the company’s rules.
+• If a company employs you, you must appear daily at the workplace working time per the company’s rules.
 If you are an independent contractor, you may work when you want.
-Your obligation is according to the contract you and the company or the person agreed on.
+Your obligation is according to the contract you, the company, or the person agreed on.

-An employee has a more complicated relationship with the employer than the contractor.
-Benefits, vacations, sick days, and can be fired for a justified reason.
-Contractor gets paid only for his work has it was completed according to the agreed before starting the work.
-The contractor will pat by himself his vacation, benefits, and other needs, including the tools and equipment that is needed for doing his job.
+• An employee has a more complicated relationship with the employer than the contractor.
+Benefits, vacations, and sick days can cause you to lose your job for a justified reason.
+The contractor gets paid only for his work according to the agreement before starting the work.
+The contractor will pay for his vacation, benefits, and other needs, including the tools and equipment for his job.

-The primary and most crucial difference is the way taxes managed.
+• The primary and most crucial difference is the way to pay taxes.
 A regular employee pays the taxes by the employer withholding the tax from the salary paycheck.
 The employee pays stub will show all the with-holdings made by the employer.

-The people that work as a contractor have to take care of the tax paying as a personal business.
-They have to make their yearly tax report where they can deduct the costs of there little business.
+The contractors must take care of the tax paying as a personal business.
+They have to make their yearly tax report where they can deduct the costs of their little business.

 Builder contractor